Rurusetto/rurusetto/README.md

 GITHUB_TOKEN = githubtokengohere
 ```

+For full environment file for using in production environment please see [`.env.example`](.env.example) file.

 **Note** : The `OSU_OAUTH_CLIENT_ID` `OSU_OAUTH_CLIENT_SECRET` and `OSU_API_V1_KEY` are required when you want to development with osu!
 OAuth system or some program parts that require the osu!
 API you must fill the osu!
 API key and OAuth app number in `.env` to start development on this function.
 But if you are not testing this function it's okay to leave the key blank.
 (The development OAuth server callback is http://127.0.0.1:8000/accounts/osu/login/callback/.)

 ### Start the development server